lasalmi/push_swap/readme.md

 ## push_swap
 	-Arrange checker functions to files [DONE]
-	-Quicksort for having an array that's already sorted [DONE] -Instruction saver
+	-Quicksort for having an array that's already sorted [DONE] -Function to check if the input is already sorted -Instruction saver
 	-Struct for solver/push_swap that has t_chunk array -Chunk functions
-		-Chunk amount
+		-Chunk amount [DONE]
-		-Malloc for chunks
+		-Malloc for chunks [DONE]
 		-Chunk reader / analyzer.
-	-Interpreter to check which chunk to work first by cost
+	-Interpreter to check which chunk to work first by cost -Slot finder for stack B. To find the right slot for which integer -"Ride hitcher" for dual instructions.